Liability For Injuries Caused by Uber and Lyft Drivers

-How Illinois courts resolve these responsibility issues will determine whether you can collect damages for injuries suffered in an accident with an Uber driver, whose insurance company is responsible, and most importantly, how much insurance is available.
+How Illinois courts resolve these responsibility issues will determine whether you can collect damages for injuries suffered in an accident with an Uber or Lyft driver, whose insurance company is responsible, and most importantly, how much insurance is available.

 The rideshare industry and insurance company strategies are in a state of flux.
 And, with the passage of laws and issuance of court decisions, the insurance and liability rules are changing.
 As an injured passenger, biker or pedestrian you just need some insurance company to step up.
 You do not want to be caught in the middle of a spat between driver and company, or between two insurance companies.
 A great lawyer can help you with that.

 Whether the injuries you sustained in an accident are covered by Uber, Lyft or the private driver with whom you connected, can depend on what stage the driver was at in the process of providing you or someone else a ride.